JeremyNixon/ai-innovation-act/senate-bill-freedom-of-ai-innovation-act.md

-# California Senate Bill No. 10^48
+# California Senate Bill Draft
-(This is a proposal for a senate bill, not an actual bill)

 ## An act to promote and regulate the development and use of large language models and interactive AI services in the state of California.